 Twisted Fluorescent Lamp

-These bulbs use a lot less energy than incandescent bulbs and will last for a very long time, resulting in large savings during the lifespan of these bulbs.
+These fluorescent light bulbs use a lot less energy than incandescent bulbs and will last for a very long time, resulting in large savings during the lifespan of these bulbs.
 They work well in both homes and businesses and have brighter or dimmer variations.

 A filament is heated until it glows and produces the light in these bulbs.
-These are being phased out so that more energy efficient bulbs will be produced instead, but they last about a year and don’t contain mercury.
+These are being phased out so that more energy-efficient bulbs will be produced instead, but they last about a year and don’t contain mercury.
 They also include the added benefit of having the capacity to be used with a dimmer switch, so you can easily control the brightness in a room.

 Compact Fluorescent Lamp

-These bulbs will last for thousands of hours and put off very little heat.
+A compact fluorescent light bulb will last for thousands of hours and put off very little heat.
 Because of the way they are constructed and how they work, they do tend to cost more than incandescent lamp bulbs.
 However, they will use less energy over the period of their life.